AutoGen runtime authorization

 )Standalone guard

 Use veto.guard() for pre-flight validation with custom context.
-Pass the calling agent's name and session ID to enable per-agent and per-session policies.
+Pass the calling agent's name and session ID for per-agent and per-session policies.

 veto = await Veto.init()